 Why Does California Have Rolling Blackouts?

-Power outages or blackouts are more than annoyances—they have a significant impact on the economy, health, and public safety.
-Unfortunately, blackouts became a way of life for those of us in the Golden State in recent years, and they may continue into 2021 as well.
-But why does California have rolling blackouts?
-And can you do anything about it?
+Power outages or blackouts have a significant impact on the economy, health, and public safety.
+Unfortunately, California rolling blackouts became a way of life for those of us in the Golden State in recent years, and they will continue into 2025.

 What Causes California’s Rolling Blackouts?